Insality/defold-schedule/tech_doc.md

 - Events can have multiple conditions via `condition(name, data)`
 - All conditions must pass (AND logic) for event to activate
 - Evaluated in `should_start_event` before activation
-- Also evaluated for pending events even before start_time is reached
-- If condition fails, `on_fail` callback triggered
-- `on_fail` can return "cancel" (permanent, status = "cancelled"), "abort" (temporary, status = "aborted"), or custom function (status = "failed")
+- If condition fails and `abort_on_fail()` is set, event status becomes "aborted" and will not retry
 - Failed conditions prevent activation until conditions pass
 - Conditions re-evaluated when event status changes back to startable (cancelled/aborted/failed → pending)
 - If conditions pass after failure, status automatically changes to "pending"

 ## Lifecycle Callbacks

-- `on_start`: Called when event activates (including during catch-up cycles)
+- `on_start`: Called when event activates (status changes to "active") - only on actual activation, not on game restart
-- `on_enabled`: Called whenever event becomes active (including catch-up)
+- `on_enabled`: Called whenever the event becomes active, including:
+  - When event first activates (after on_start)
+  - During catch-up cycles
+  - On game restart if event was already active (called for all active events on first update after `set_state()`)
 - `on_disabled`: Called when event becomes inactive
 - `on_end`: Called when event completes naturally
-- `on_fail`: Called when conditions fail, can return action string ("cancel", "abort", or nil)
 - Callbacks stored in memory only (not serialized with state)
 - Callbacks receive event data: {id, category, payload, status, start_time, end_time}
 - Callbacks wrapped in pcall for error handling (errors logged, don't crash system)
 - During catch-up cycles, `_trigger_event_cycle` calls: on_start → on_enabled → on_end → on_disabled
 - Normal activation calls: on_start → on_enabled; completion calls: on_end → on_disabled
+- On game restart: active events get on_enabled (but NOT on_start) and are emitted to queue on first update
-- Use on_start for one-time actions, on_enabled for state changes that should apply during catch-up
+- Use on_start for one-time actions, on_enabled for state changes that should apply whenever event is active

 ## Min Time